 (4) No part of the specialised retraining program entitlement can be taken into account in the calculation of any other compensation to which the worker is entitled under this Act.

-[Section 158L inserted by No. 42 of 2004 s.
+[Section 158L inserted: No. 42 of 2004 s.
 119.]

 Part X — Insurance